dpersing/ada-a11y-intro/a11y-presentation.md

 ```

-There's a whole set of `role` attributes called Landmark Roles that can be applied to different areas of the page.
+There's are whole sets of `role` attributes called Landmark Roles and Document Structure Roles that can be applied to different areas of the page.
 These form a kind of outline of the types of content that appear on the page and help screen reader users "skim" the page.

 ```
 <header>